deepix/deepix.github.io/_posts/2017-01-24-logrotate.markdown

 This causes logs with the tag _app_ to be written to app.log.

+Note: If you do not already have an app.log, syslog will create it, as root.
+This means if your application runs under a different user, it cannot write to the log.
+Create the log file yourself before sending the HUP signal to syslogd.

 ### Rotating the log files

 **newsyslog** is a FreeBSD utility that can rotate logs.
 Linux users